Aguadulce, Seville: Geography

 Aguadulce is a small locality situated in the central part of Andalusia, and it is located near Algamitas, Badalatosa, Casariche, Coripe, El Coronil, El Saucejo, Gilena, Herrera, La Roda de Andalucía, Lora de Estepa, Los Corrales, Marinaleda, Martín de la Jara, Montellano, Morón de la Frontera, Pedrera, Pruna, and Villanueva de San Juan.

 The 13.98 square kilometer area of the municipality is bordered by Osuna on the west where the Río Blanco divides the two.
 To the east, the towns Gilena and Estepa border Aguadulce.

 New infrastructure in the area (including A92) are all part of Expo '92 and gave the town much tourism in just a few days.

 Aguadulce is 99 kilometers from Seville, about 107 kilometers from Málaga, about 122 kilometers from Córdoba, and about 143 kilometers from Granada.
-One can enjoy some of the greatest Andalusian eateries as well.